AdobeDocs/experience-platform.en/help/ingestion/quality/error-diagnostics.md

 ### Retrieve input file diagnostics {#retrieve-diagnostics}

-Once you have retrieved a list of all the different input files, you can retrieve the diagnostics of the individual file by using the following endpoint.
+Once you have retrieved a list of all the different input files, you can retrieve the diagnostics of the individual file by using the following request.

 **API format**